Georgegriff/cgguitar-site/src/components/cards/home-page-video-and-info.md

 1:1, group classes and workshops available Monday to Friday.

-Lessons held on Zoom, for the foreseeable.
+Lessons held on online, for the foreseeable.

 <br/>

-[Check out the student spotlight](/videos/#student-spotlight-performance-night-2019) to watch some of CG Guitar students showing off their skills!
+[Check out the student spotlights](/videos/#student-spotlight-performance-night-2019) to watch some CG Guitar students showing off their skills!

 </div>